APPENDIX D - TEAM RACING RULES

 (c) To report the incident to the protest committee, a black and white flag.

-(g) A boat penalized by an umpire shall take a Two-Turns Penalty.
+A boat penalized by an umpire shall take a Two-Turns Penalty.
+However, when

-The protest committee may decide to consider giving redress when it believes that an official boat, including an umpire boat, may have seriously interfered with a competing boat.
+(c) However, the protest committee may call a hearing to consider redress when it believes that an umpire boat may have seriously interfered with a boat racing.

 D3 SCORING A RACE

-(c) When a boat fails to take a penalty imposed by an umpire at or near the finishing line, she shall be scored points for last place and other scores shall be adjusted accordingly.
+(d) When a boat fails to take a penalty imposed by an umpire at or near the finishing line, she shall be scored as retired.

 D3.2 When all boats on one team have finished, retired or failed to start, the other team’s boats racing at that time shall be scored the points they would have received had they finished.